Jerzy Urban: Court case for offence to John-Paul II

 In 2002, Urban was charged with offence against the head of the Vatican state, Pope John Paul II, due to the publication in Nie of the article on Pope's health.

 The Youth Forum of the political party PiS and the Media Ethics Council took him to court.
 In court, Magdalena Bajer, the leader of the Media Ethics Council, testified as a witness that Urban "brutally mocked the suffering of a man who was a head of state".
 The court case was considered a precedent.
 Urban pleaded not guilty.

 Urban was defended by the International Press Institute in Vienna.
 In turn, a specialist in church law, priest Prof. Florian Lempa stated that Urban's action did not satisfy the definition of the crime, since a head of state is only protected when he is present on Polish territory, and the article was published before the Pope arrived in Poland.
 Moreover, Urban "had the right to his point of view", and "opinion is admissible".
 He added that the article was aimed at people who try to profit from the Pope, rather than at him personally.

 The prosecutor asked for a sentence of ten months' imprisonment suspended over three years and a fine of 20 thousand zlotys (about €5,000).
 On 5 January 2005, the court convicted Urban and fined him 20,000 zlotys.
 The court argued, "Jerzy Urban intentionally caused a scandal by publishing an article about John Paul II at the moment when the Pope came to Poland".
 The court stressed that permitted criticism does not have to be pleasant, but it cannot be insulting.

 Death

 Jerzy Urban died in Konstancin-Jeziorna on 3 October 2022 at the age of 89.
 He was buried at the Powązki Military Cemetery, Warsaw on 11 October 2022.

 Personal life and political beliefs

 Urban married three times.
 He had one daughter.
 He described himself as an atheist, and frequently criticised organised religion, especially the Roman Catholic Church in Poland.

 He was a dedicated socialist throughout his life; describing the Solidarność movement as the "worst thing to happen to Poland" and maintained this stance even after Polish government was overthrown during 1989 revolutions.

-Legacy

-He is remembered as an intelligent, skillful writer and satirist, as well as successful owner and editor-in-chief, however he remains a widely negatively received figure with a troubled reputation.

-His close friendship and support of General Jaruzelski and the decision to impose martial law in 1981, as well as his criticism, often using profanities, of Lech Wałęsa, Solidarność, John Paul II and Father Jerzy Popiełuszko – all highly revered in Poland – made him a widely commented figure, more so after death of Popiełuszko.
-However his unremitting stances, uncompromising satire and journalistic abilities were widely acclaimed, leaving behind a complex legacy.